 At the inaugural meeting, the abovementioned were elected to Office and remain, to this day, the governing body (for want of a better phrase) of BOGS.

 From that auspicious start, The Society has continued to flourish and a meeting has been held every year (well almost), the location of which usually fluctuates between the northernmost and the southernmost reaches of the U.K. and has been held as far north as Aberdeen (1994) and as far south as Bideford (1990) and Plymouth (1993, 1998 and 2003).
-In 2009, we passed the 20th landmark, with a Meeeting hosted by the Organic Geochemistry Unit (OGU), University of Bristol.
-We are now looking forward to the 24th Meeting Meeting, which will again be hosted by PEGG at Plymouth University and this will be the 25th anniversary of the first BOGS Meeting in 1988.
-Further details will be forthcoming in early 2013.
+We're now looking forward to the 29th Meeting (celebrating the 30th anniversary of the first BOGS Meeting), 12-13 July 2018, when we will return to Bristol.
+The meeting will be hosted by the OGU and follows the celebrations of 50 years of the OGU (Facebook page) on Wednesday 11 July.
+We hope you can join us in Bristol for both events!

 For those of you interested in such matters, further historical information on the development of BOGS and the meetings held so far is available.

 Membership of BOGS is rather laissez-faire... if you're on the mailing list then you're a member!
 If you are not already a "fully paid up" member of BOGS, and would like to become one, then all you have to do is contact one of the Committee Members listed below, the BOGS Webmaster or fill in the form (sorry this hasn't been sorted yet... it will be, real soon now) with your details and they will be added to the mailing list.
 In due course, you'll hear about the next meeting.

 This site is still in it's infancy (has been for the past 21 years!) and, hopefully, will develop into bigger and better things (not yet, then, ed.).
 Ideas and suggestions regarding content would be very welcome.

 |Top of this Page||A History of BOGS||The Committee|